Antiviral properties of bacteriophages

 Phage as a Potential Antiviral Agent

-The following discussion on the potentiality of phages having antiviral properties was extracted from information provided by different peer-reviewed published researches as the information references will be declared.
+The following discussion on the potentiality of phages having antiviral properties was extracted from information provided by different peer-reviewed published research as the information references will be declared.

 Downregulating NF-kappaB Activation